Modified Vector Quantization for Small-Cell Access Point Placement with Inter-Cell Interference: Throughput Formulations Accounting for Inter-Cell Interference

 \subsubsection{Interference distortion measure}

-From \eqref{eqn:ici_neg_ineq}, it is clear that the Lloyd algorithm maximizes only the desired signal component.
-In addition, we are now required to minimize the ICI term.
-Taking the average over the random quantities $s$, $h$, $z$, and $\mathbf{p}^{\prime}$, we write the distortion function as follows
+From \eqref{eqn:snr_argmin}, it is clear that the Lloyd algorithm maximizes only the desired signal component.
+In addition, we are now required to minimize the interference term.
+To construct a distortion function that considers both the desired and interference signals, we consider the achievable per-user rate, as considered in Section \ref{sssec:single_user_rate}, but using the SINR expression from \eqref{eqn:sinr}.
+For notational simplicity, this SINR can be rewritten using $T_{\text{SNR}}$ for the desired signal power in the numerator and $T_{\text{ICI}}$ for the interference signal power in the denominator as follows

-where $T_{\text{des}}$ and $T_{\text{int}}$ are the desired and the interference terms, respectively, from \eqref{eqn:est_symb}.
-Note that $\kappa_1$ and $\kappa_2$ are the factors that weigh the two quantities.
-Simplifying the terms and combining the weighting factors, we can rewrite it as

-which is the interference distortion function and the corresponding Lloyd-type algorithm is called the Interference Lloyd algorithm.
-Here, $(a)$ arises by performing the expectation, putting $\kappa_1 = \rho_r c_1 \mathbb{E}\left\{z_{mk}\right\}$, and letting $\kappa \triangleq \kappa_2/\kappa_1$, which we now call the \textit{trade-off factor} ($\kappa \geq 0$) and determines the trade-off between (desired) signal and ICI power. $(b)$ arises by approximating the integral numerically using sample average over a large number of realizations of the user locations.
-Note that the first term is identical to the MSE distortion measure, although raised to a different power.
-The objective function to be minimized in this scenario can be written as